Guest

 Decreased Sexual Function and Libido

 It is important to consult with your healthcare provider before stopping testosterone therapy.
-Your healthcare provider can help you to develop a plan for weaning off testosterone therapy to minimize the risk of side effects and withdrawal symptoms.
+Your healthcare provider can help you develop a plan for weaning off testosterone therapy to minimize the risk of side effects and withdrawal symptoms.

 Gradual Weaning Off of Testosterone Therapy